RF-dragon/Ramox/README.en.md

 # Change log

-## 2023.9.8
+## 2024.4.16

-- Move the CSDN tutorial version to the branch `tutorial`.
-- Add the function of quickly replying to images, files, and videos.
-- Add the function of actively sending messages with a notification window.
-- Can access images and files in the clipboard now.
-- Remove the function of using the terminal to send messages.
-It is completely replaced by active message sending.
+- Add [run.vbs](run.vbs).
+Users can put [run.vbs](run.vbs) into the Windows startup folder to automatically invoke the program when starting Windows without displaying it in the task bar.